canaryswap/Canaryswap/README.md

 ### Hi there 👋

+CanarySwap is an incredibly promising project, goal achieving success on the Binance Smart Chain.
+Our aim is to maximize your investment with yield farming mechanism that provides sustainable and profitable yields combined with transparent security features.
 <!--
 **canaryswap/Canaryswap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.